The Architecture of skowt.cc

 Three stores, each holding the thing it's best at.

-Files live in Cloudflare R2, fronted by a public CDN at pack.skowt.cc.
+Files live in Cloudflare R2, behind pack.skowt.cc.
 Redis holds the ephemeral state: sessions, rate-limit windows, download batches, and a cache in front of the hot read paths.
 Logs and traces go to Better Stack.

 Upload Path#

-The biggest single decision: the API process never handles file bytes, on the way in or out.
+The API process never handles file bytes, on the way in or out.
 It moves metadata and URLs, and the bytes go straight between the browser and R2.

 Presigned Handshake#

 A large upload never streams through Elysia.
-It doesn't sit in the process's memory or count against its concurrency, so the process stays small and its latency stays flat, whether the file is a few megabytes today or one of the bigger packs the catalogue will take once it grows past images.
-The presigned URL carries a short expiry, so the grant is bounded in time as well as scope.
+It doesn't sit in the process's memory or count against its concurrency, so the process stays small and its latency stays flat.

 Distrusting the Upload#

 A presigned PUT pins almost nothing: not the Content-Type, not the byte count.
-So the browser can declare a 2MB PNG at requestUpload and then push 400MB of arbitrary bytes to the URL, and nothing it declared up front is binding.
+The browser can declare a 2MB PNG at requestUpload and then push 400MB of arbitrary bytes to the URL, and nothing it declared up front is binding.

 Limbo Prefix#

 The presigned URL targets one of two prefixes.
-Trusted uploads, meaning developers who pass a shouldSkipQueue(role) check, write straight to the public asset/ prefix.
-Everyone else writes to limbo/, which the CDN can't see.
+Uploads from people whose trust flags say their work goes public without review write straight to the public asset/ prefix.
+Everyone else writes to limbo/, which the edge worker refuses to route at all.

-That split is the whole moderation model, and it's enforced by storage layout rather than by an access check I have to remember to write.
-The instant an object exists under asset/, anyone who can build the URL can download it.
-A pending upload has to physically sit somewhere the CDN won't serve until a moderator clears it.
+That split is enforced by storage layout rather than by an access check I have to remember to write.
+The instant an object exists under asset/, anyone who can build the URL can fetch it, so a pending upload has to physically sit somewhere unservable until a moderator clears it.
 Approval is the operation that copies the object from limbo/ to asset/ and flips the row to approved.
-That invisibility comes from where the bytes sit, not from a check on the request that I could forget to write.
+Moderators and the uploader can still see a pending original through a presigned inline URL, gated to exactly those people; nothing else has a path to it.

 Download Path#